DayBeha/ElasticSearch_Postcasts/README.md

 <img src="./demo.png" alt="demo" width="50%">
 </p>

-1. Input the query and time limit in the corresponding text box.
+1. Select search method and input the time limit in the corresponding text box.
+The status bar in the bottom will show as "set time limit: x min" if time limit is set successfuly.

-2. Select search method.
+2. Input the query and hit the `Enter` key.
+The result box at the middle lists top of the filename of related transcripts form sorted by score from high to low.
+The status bar will show how much time was consumed during search.

-3. Hit the Enter key.
+4. Click on an item, and left your cursor on that.
+There will be a float window that shows the episode_name of that item.

-4. Click on an item, and the transcript text will be displayed in the text box at the bottom.
+5. Double click on an item and the transcript text will be displayed in the text box at the bottom.